ydchen17/SeizureDetection/README.md

 # Seizure Detection

-PCA-based and raw input-based are in seperate files.
-The FFT part is adapted from https://github.com/leeyunfai/Predicting_Epilepsy/blob/master/EpilepsyFFT.ipynb, where a variety of FFT-based wave analysis is made.
-Lasso-based feature selection is made to select important features and then models are trained with the selected features.
+PCA-based and raw data-based are in seperate files.
+Note that the FFT part is adapted from a previous work accessible at https://github.com/leeyunfai/Predicting_Epilepsy/blob/master/EpilepsyFFT.ipynb and we further use Lasso for feature selection.
+Also we fix some bugs in the original work and train machine learning classifiers with the features.